 MY EXPERIENCE ON THE MOUNT GARBUNA VOLCANO TREK

 Our day began at Walindi Resort where we had an early breakfast before heading off with David, who was our guide for the day.
-We drove north for about 15-minutes up the rain before taking a left into a palm-oil plantation field.
+We drove north for about 15 minutes up the rain before taking a left into a palm-oil plantation field.
 Deep inside the rows of palms was a small community where we met another guide who joined us.

 The hike begins from the small village at the foot of the mountain.
 A group of kids, some running around naked, met us as we emerged from the Landcruiser.
 They were excited to have a stranger in the village.
 Many people hike up the volcano or head into the forest to go birdwatching but it isn’t a huge number.
-There are definitely not daily visitors.
+There are definitely no consistent daily visitors.

 With 2L of water each and a sandwich packed (and of course all our camera gear), we head off into the jungle.
-The trek is 8-kilometers up and you return the same way so it is a total of 16-kilometers for the entire journey.
+The trek is 8 kilometers up and you return the same way so it is a total of 16 kilometers for the entire journey.
 The incline was about 850m in total (depending on what peaks you climb at the summit).

 The first part of the hike leads you through all of the vegetable gardens and fruit trees the local community has grown.
 It was incredibly humid and we were dripping in sweat after just a few minutes as we followed our machete-wielding guides into the thick grass.